guihen01/RestApi-JIRA-Lib/README.md

 4. ConverJsontoString
 5. PickItems()   : create 2 files  : List-items.json & List-items.txt  which include the groups and/or names and/or emailadresses with string matching
 6. Find-Users() : Returns a list of users that match the search string.(store the results in 2 files : List-users.json & List-users.txt)
+7. JsontJObjectToString() : read a json formated file (type JObject) and convert to a text (string) formated file
+8. JsontJTokenToString() : read a json formated file (type JToken) and convert to a text (string) formated file
+9. ReadJSonFromFile() : read a json from a file and convert to a text (string) formated file

 # Pickitem() routine